ronitios96/AdverserialAttacksOnLLMs/notebooks/MainNB_ReadMe.md

 Main Notebook containing all theory + GCG Demo + nanoGCG Demo

-Please insert your own HF_token with access to the necessary models Please insert your own OpenAI token with credits to access OpenAI Client
+Please insert your own HF_token with access to the necessary models.
+Please insert your own OpenAI token with credits to access OpenAI Client.